samweru/aoc-calories/README.md

 for the next section.
  - At the end a `totals` list is sorted by descending order.
  - Top most figure has most calories.
+ - Part 2: `totals` list is spliced, reduced and summed to get total calories for top 3 elves.